R0mb0/Alternative-prescriptive-study-method/README.md

-# PrescriptiveStudyMethod
+# Prescriptive Study Method
-A method that can simplfy the study process and permit to increase the efficiency
+A method to simplify the study process in way to increase the efficiency